-- Re-routing When street closures are planned, MARTA may re-route service on adjacent or nearby streets to provide access for customers impacted by the closure. - Shuttle service Shuttle service may be used to provide additional service to Heavy Rail or to provide access to destinations off of the rail network. - Plug service Extra service is used to alleviate anticipated overcrowding or increased demand.
+- Re-routing When street closures are planned, MARTA may re-route service on adjacent or nearby streets to provide access for customers impacted by the closure. - Bus Bridge Bus service connects between rail stations when that portion of the rail line is not operating.
+Ex: TR-IV rail replacement. - Shuttle service Shuttle service may be used to supplement Heavy Rail or to provide access to destinations off of the rail network.
+Ex: Shuttle to mass-vaccination site near the airport. - Plug service Extra service along an existing route is used to alleviate anticipated overcrowding or increased demand.